tidyverse/tibble/cran-comments.md

 ## Reverse dependencies

 I checked all 10 reverse dependencies for version 1.0 and for the current release, and compared the results.
-They were identical, except for a new warning for the "photobiologyInOut" package, which currently has a check error anyway on my system.
+They were identical.